okteto/php-getting-started/README.md

 Cool!
 Your code changes were instantly applied to Kubernetes.
 No commit, build or push required 😎!

+Once you are done debugging, press the `stop` button to detach from the request.

 > The development environment we are using in this sample is configured to  automatically enable xdebug, remote debugging and to set a reverse tunnel on port 9000.
 This allows you to take advantage of PHPStorm's [Zero Configuration Debugging](https://www.jetbrains.com/help/phpstorm/zero-configuration-debugging.html) to make debugging extremely simple.

 ## Step 5: Cleanup